Lepto-Axiogenesis: Averaged angular velocity and asymmetries

-One can generalize this analysis to a more generic chain of transfers and show that the cycle average of particle asymmetries follows $\sim \vev{\dot{\theta}} T^2$ as long as the transfer rates are large than $H$.
-One can also confirm that if some of the transfer rates in the chain is below $H$, a suppression factor $\Gamma_i/H$ is present after that transfer is involved.
+One can generalize this analysis to a more generic chain of transfers and show that the cycle average of particle asymmetries follows $\sim \vev{\dot{\theta}} T^2$ as long as the transfer rates are larger than $H$.
+One can also confirm that if some transfer rate $\Gamma_i$ in the chain is below $H$, a suppression factor $\Gamma_i/H$ is present after that transfer is involved.

 Although the cycle averages of $n_{1,2}$ do not depend on the hierarchy between $m_S$ and $\Gamma_{1,2}$, the evolution of $n_{1,2}$ during the cycle shows quite different behaviors depending on the hierarchy.
 In the upper panel of Fig.~\ref{fig:asymmetry}, we show the numerical solution of the Boltzmann equation for $\epsilon = 0.01$, $\Gamma_{1,2} = 10 m_S$ with $n_{1,2}(0)=0$.
 Here we assume a quadratic potential of $S$, but a similar result holds for a quartic potential. $n_1$ does not follow the equilibrium value $\dot{\theta} T^2$ since $\Gamma_1 \ll m_S/\epsilon$.
 In each cycle, $n_1$ is driven to a non-zero value by instantaneously large $\dot{\theta}$, and exponentially decays with a time scale $\Gamma_1^{-1}$.
 Since $\Gamma_1 \gg m_S$, the decay is effective and at the end of the cycle, $n_1\simeq 0$. $n_2$ shows a similar behavior driven by the rapid change of $n_1$.